All About Vein Disease

 Vein disease is a progressive circulatory system condition.
 Fortunately, there are options available to treat the various stages and restore your circulatory health.

-At Dallas Vein Institute, interventional radiologist Dr. Dev Batra and his staff are well versed in vein issues, the problems they cause, and the treatments that help resolve them.
+At Texas Vascular Institute, interventional radiologist Dr. Dev Batra and his staff are well-versed in vein issues, the problems they cause, and the treatments that help resolve them.
 Here’s what they want you to know about vein disease and what to do if it impacts you.

 The veins’ role in circulation